API-Skeletons/doctrine-graphql/queries.rst

 an implementation of this repository.

 Queries are not special to this repository.
 The format of queries are exactly what GraphQL is spec'd out to be.
-For each implementation of GraphQL the filtering of data is not defined.
-In order to build the filters for this an underscore approach is used.  `fieldName_filter` is the format for all filters.

 Pagination of collections supports
 `GraphQL's Complete Connection Model <https://graphql.org/learn/pagination/#complete-connection-model>`_.